yigittuncer07/home-llm/README.md

 ```

 **Option B: Deploy WITH local models (Requires NVIDIA GPU)**
-If you want to host an open-source model directly on this machine using your GPU, activate the `local-gpu` profile.
+If you want to host an open-source model directly on this machine using your GPU, activate the `vllm` profile.
 Be sure to set the backend/models.yaml file to have the model you want, along with variables in your .env file.
 The default model is Qwen3.5-0.8B.

 ```bash
 docker compose --profile local-gpu up -d